 Let’s imagine a scenario where a person sees a stone lying on a railway track.
 He knows that a train that passes can derail because of the rock, but he shrugs it off his mind.
 He has the potential to save hundreds of lives, but why does he choose convenience over responsibility?
 Because he does not realize that he is as responsible for the damage of those lives as is the person who planted the stone there himself.

 This analogy brings into perspective, the significance and immense responsibility that a bystander on a crime scene holds.

 In many instances of crime against women or general crime in public spaces, we notice that despite people being around, they slip into the shadows and do little to help or support.
-These people can play a life transforming role for the victim in many instances.
+These people can play a

 But why does a bystander just stand by and watch?

 The reasons can be varied: